 Cheating is an act that deceives or defrauds.
 It includes, but is not limited to, looking at another’s exam or quiz, using unauthorized materials during an exam or quiz, colluding on assignments without the permission or knowledge of the instructor, and furnishing false information for the purpose of receiving special consideration, such as postponement of an exam, essay, quiz or deadline of an oral presentation.

 Plagiarism is the act of submitting as one’s own the work (the words, ideas, images, or compositions) of another person or persons without accurate attribution.
 Plagiarism can manifest itself in various ways: it can arise from sloppy note-taking; it can emerge as the incomplete or incompetent citation of resources; it can take the form of the wholesale submission of other people’s work as one’s own, whether from an online, oral or printed source.

 Students who take part in violations such as cheating or plagiarism are subject to a meeting with the Associate Dean of Academic Affairs, who has the authority to take further action, up to and including expulsion from the College.

-Any student who needs classroom or testing accommodations is invited to present letters from the Office of Disability Services and discuss concerns with me after class or during office hours.
-The Office of Disability Services is located in HUM 004.
+Any student who needs classroom or testing accommodations is invited to present letters from the Center for Disability Resources and discuss accommodations with me after class or during office hours.
+The Center for Disability Resources is located in the Lebegern Learning Commons—Mund Suite 002.
 Students may schedule an appointment by calling 717-867-6028.

-LVC aims to be a community of inclusive excellence.
-We affirm the rights of all persons to a superior educational experience that is characterized by respect for and tolerance of others.
-This class is a place where our core values of inclusiveness, civility, and appreciation of difference are affirmed.
+LVC is a community of inclusive excellence.
+We affirm the rights of all persons to a superior educational experience that is characterized by respect for others.
+As such, this class and all classes at LVC, are places where our core values of inclusiveness, civility and appreciation of difference are affirmed.